Kong/kong-pongo/README.md

 * Fix: `pongo down` would not remove volumes.
 This caused orphaned volumes on long running VMs as well as on personal machines.
+* Fix: drop the `--progress` flag from docker commands when building.
+Since the flag isn't always available.

 ---